 In 2013 Nepal’s ongoing government decentralization process was not providing the resources needed to improve health service quality at the local level.
 The framework helped to overcome this challenge by clarifying the increased responsibility and decision-making power of local authorities regarding health.

 The framework outlines the roles and responsibilities of village-level health committees—called Health Facility Operations and Management Committees (HFOMCs).
 These committees are intended to represent all community members and are mandated to work with local governments to identify health service gaps, oversee health planning, and mobilize funds and resources.

 To support the revitalization of these committees in Health for Life districts, we went beyond training and provided frequent follow-up visits and supportive supervision.
-About 96 percent of village health committees in the 141 high-priority areas the project supports have now met key functionality criteria — most were nonfunctional at the start of Health for Life support.
+About 96 percent of village health committees in the 141 high-priority areas the project supports met key functionality criteria — most were nonfunctional at the start of Health for Life support.

-As a result, village health committees have prepared annual health plans, filled vacant health worker positions, and many have expanded health services or upgraded service quality.
-Further, almost all of the 620 communities across the project’s 14 core districts have mobilized additional local resources for their health facilities.
+As a result, village health committees prepared annual health plans, filled vacant health worker positions, and many have expanded health services or upgraded service quality.
+Further, almost all of the 620 communities across the project’s 14 core districts mobilized additional local resources for their health facilities.
 In 141 of the most disadvantaged communities in targeted districts, village health committees raised about US$288,000 to fund local health plans for fiscal year 2016.

 Improving Service Quality at Health Facilities

 In pilot districts, our team helped the government scale up a facility-based quality improvement system to ensure that health facilities achieve standards for FP/MNCH services.